AbraaoLeonardo/maratona/README.md

 # maratona
- Solving problem in the plataform beecrowed using the C language.
+ Solving problem in the plataform beecrowd using the C language.